Tyre Glasper: Professional career

 Glasper was assigned to the Arizona Rattlers on September 23, 2010, to a two-year contract.
 Glasper had a solid rookie season recording 7.5 sacks.
 In just his second season, he helped the Rattlers capture an ArenaBowl XXV Championship.
 Glasper agreed to a two-year contract with the Rattlers on October 17, 2012.
 Glasper would continue to be a force on the defense for the Rattlers, helping them to two more ArenaBowl championships in 2013 & 2014.

 He was selected by the Guangzhou Power of the China Arena Football League (CAFL) in the fourth round of the 2016 CAFL draft.
 He earned All-Pro South Division All-Star honors in 2016.
-He is listed on the Power's roster for the 2018 season.
+He was listed on the Power's roster for the 2018 season.

 On May 1, 2017, Glasper was assigned to the Philadelphia Soul.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.